submissions are open from February 22nd - March 10th.

 You are welcome to pitch up to three ideas or submit three pieces of written work per submission period.
 You can also pitch or submit across three different categories.
 For example: a visual art submission, poetry submission, and an essay submission would be ok.
 Please include multiple pitches/submissions in the same email.

-Can I submit if I am not based in the UK?
+Can I submit if I am not based in the US or UK?

 Anyone located anywhere in the world is welcome to submit!
-Please note that all contributors will be paid in GBP and via PayPal.
+Please note that all contributors will be paid in GBP or USD and via PayPal.

 How long should written submissions be?